latysheff/node-yate-extmodule/README.md

         plan: 'isdn',
         translation: '0',
         encoding: 'bcd',
-        gt: '2002' },
+        value: '2002' },
      ssn: '6' } }
 ```

-Decoration also converts 'true' and 'false' values to boolean.
+Decoration converts 'true' and 'false' values to boolean.

+Decoration also auto-converts hex data in parameters (in form 'a0 b0', if length is 2 bytes or more) to Buffers and back.

 ## API